AndreyChirkov5454/parctice/README.md

 # parctice

-For demo test I have been writing this scripts
+For demo test I have been writing these scripts

 creatinhvms.sh creates vms in vbox